-Juric is in the final five months of his contract with the Wanderers, but may have played his final game for the club with Shanghai Shenhua and another Chinese Super League club submitting lucrative offers of $1.5 million and $2 million respectively to make him a January acquisition.
+Juric is in the final five months of his contract with the Wanderers, but may have played his final game for the club with Hangzhou Shenhua and another Chinese Super League club submitting lucrative offers of $1.5 million and $2 million respectively to make him a January acquisition.

 The 23-year-old forward will become a free agent when his contract expires in June, but the Wanderers could still land an incredible windfall with a late sale.